kedro-org/kedro/docs/source/get_started/install.md

 * **git**: You must install `git` onto your machine if you do not already have it.
 Type `git -v` into your terminal window to confirm it is installed; it will return the version of `git` available or an error message.
 [You can download `git` from the official website](https://git-scm.com/).

+## Python version support policy
+* The core [Kedro Framework](https://github.com/kedro-org/kedro) supports all Python versions that are actively maintained by [the Python Software Foundation](https://www.python.org/psf-landing/).
+When a [Python version reaches end of life](https://devguide.python.org/versions/#versions), support for that version is dropped from Kedro.
+This is not considered a breaking change.
+* The [Kedro Datasets](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets) package follows the [NEP 29](https://numpy.org/neps/nep-0029-deprecation_policy.html) Python version support policy.
+This means that `kedro-datasets` generally drops Python version support before `kedro`.
+This is because `kedro-datasets` has a lot of dependencies that follow NEP 29 and the more conservative version support approach of the Kedro Framework makes it hard to manage those dependencies properly.

 ## Create a virtual environment for your Kedro project

 We strongly recommend [installing `conda` as your virtual environment manager](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) if you don't already use it.